TOAST-DOCS/Gamebase/en/oper-ban.md

 Gamebase bans those game users who use apps inappropriately or abusively.
 When a banned user tries to log in again, or session is restored, a pop-up will be displayed to restrict game use.

-Can register banning either manually in the Gamebase Console or automatically with TOAST Cloud AppGuard by using registered patterns.
+Can register banning either manually in the Gamebase Console or automatically with NHN Cloud Cloud AppGuard by using registered patterns.

 Refer to [AppGuard](./ban/#appguard)on how to integrate AppGuard.